dgroomes/dev-containers-playground/README.md

 ### `custom/`

-NOT YET IMPLEMENTED

-Use a combination of publicly maintained *features* and your own custom features to define a bespoke development container.
+Author custom DevContainer *features* to define a development container tailored to your exact needs.

 ## Observations